 Congratulations to Cornell Local Roads Program

-NYSAOTSOH would like to congratulate the Cornell Local Roads Program for a very successful 2016 Highway School.
-The association kicked off their first scholarship opportunity at the highway school to with a chance enter into raffle for a 2016 Annual Conference, Education Symposium and EXPO Full Registration Package.
+NYSAOTSOH would like to congratulate the Cornell Local Roads Program for a very successful 2017 Highway School.
+The association kicked off their 2nd annual scholarship opportunity at the highway school to with a chance enter into raffle for a 2017 Annual Conference, Education Symposium and EXPO Full Registration Package.
 Two scholarships were awarded on the last day of highway school.

-We look forward to seeing you at the upcoming 2016 Annual Conference, Education Symposium and EXPO, September 13-16, 2016 at the Crowne Plaza, Lake Placid, NY.
+We look forward to seeing you at the upcoming 2017 Annual Conference, Education Symposium and EXPO, September 19-22, 2017 at Holiday Valley, Ellicottville, NY.
+Register Today – 518-426-1023 or log or go to Members Only section.

 Congratulations: Orangetown Highway Department